 Annual GWP workplans are prepared within the context of the expected available financial resources.
-The calendar year 2011 has been one of financial austerity for the GWP as a result of the completion of two core funding agreements : 1) the Netherlands (DGIS) in Q4 2010; and 2) the UK (DFID) in Q4 2010.
-However, discussions with both donors during the year have resulted in encouraging prospects for 2012 as follows:
+The calendar year 2011 has been one of financial austerity for the GWP as a result of the completion of two core funding agreements: 1) the Netherlands (DGIS) in Q4 2010; and 2) the UK (DFID) in Q4 2010.
+Discussions with both donors during the year have resulted in encouraging prospects for 2012 as follows:

 1. In October 2011, the Netherlands (DGID) confirmed the development of a 3 year core funding commitment of €4.5m (2011 to 2013).
-This financial commitment is expected to be assured through an agreement concluded in November 2011.
+This financial commitment is expected to be assured through an agreement concluded in December 2011.

-2. The UK (DFID) has been in discussion with the GWP throughout much of 2011 in development of a DFID-style "Business Case" with associated funding of some £12 to £16m over a 4 year period commencing in 2012.
+2. The UK (DFID) has been in discussion with the GWP throughout much of 2011 in development of a DFID "Business Case" with associated funding of some £12 to £16m over a 4 year period commencing in 2012.
 A "strategic case" linking the work of the GWP with the Water Partnership Programme of the World Bank was endorsed by the Board of DFID's International Climate Fund in July 2011.
 The GWP allocation of £12m over 4 years was approved then with the possibility of increasing this to £16m.
-This funding is subject to the development and agreement of a full "Business Case" planned to be completed by the end of 2011, to be submitted to the Minister for final approval in late 2011 or early 2012.
+This funding is subject to the development and agreement of a full "Business Case" now planned to be completed in early 2012, and to be submitted to the Minister for final approval then.
 GWP (through the Regional Water Partnerships and GWPO) has in the meantime been actively defining a clear and relevant results framework and activities which could effectively utilise these additional financial resources in the context of GWP's Strategy and the "growth budget".
+These concepts are presented in Section 5 of this workplan.

-This workplan includes the designated European Commission programme on Strengthening of African Institutions for Transboundary Water Management in Africa expected to be agreed in late 2011 (to start in 2012), but does not include those presently under discussion the Asian Development Bank and IFAD.
+This workplan includes the designated European Commission programme on Strengthening of African Institutions for Transboundary Water Management in Africa expected to be agreed in late 2011 (to start in 2012), but does not include programmes and activities presently under discussion the Asian Development Bank and IFAD.